-Lyta of Babylon 5 forces a Drazi hit man to do this when he tries to kill her.
+Telepath Lyta Alexander of Babylon 5 forces a Drazi hit man to shoot himself after he tries to kill her.
 It shows her increasing power after she was Touched by Vorlons.

 During the season 2 finale "All Hell Breaks Loose", the Winchesters, Ellen, and Bobby go up against Jake, the last of Azazel's psychics besides Sam.
 Jake effectively holds Ellen hostage by using Compelling Voice powers to make her hold her gun to her own head.